Driving Yourself by Car

 It's better to relax and enjoy your drive for 20 minutes, instead of joining the aggressive drivers on the road trying to "win" at who is more crazy in order to get to your destination in 15 minutes.
 What a state of mind...
 20 minutes of peace is better than 15 minutes of stress.

 Have you ever noticed the long lines of cars at entrance ramps, exit ramps and toll booths?
-About 70% of the people patiently wait in the longer line while about 30% drive around and then force their way in ahead ("cut in" or "break the line")?
+About 70% of the people patiently wait in the longer line while about 30% drive around and try to save a minute or two in the shortest queue, while some force their way in ahead ("cut in" or "break the line").
 Who is smarter and who is stupid?
 (They all own cars so they aren't too stupid.)
 Those forcing their way in may think they are smarter and everyone else is stupid, but I think the aggressive drivers are in a less pleasant state of mind.
 I wouldn't switch states of mind or lifestyles with them!
 You'll find me in the queue.

 If you ever hurt anyone due to aggressive driving, then you will have to live with that the rest of your life, what you've done to another person's life and that of their children, spouse, siblings, parents, friends and coworkers.
 If you think it's bad to spend a few more minutes on the road during your daily commute, let me tell you that there are worse things which you could be responsible for.